Search

 Coroners are not Judges, and therefore, although they are bound by the extensive provisions of the Act, they still have a large amount of discretion as to how they conduct their investigations and the inquest.
 This provides them with the ability to conduct proceedings in a sensitive, compassionate manner, for the benefit of all involved, especially the victim’s family.

 In the event of an accident at work, the inquest must be held with a jury.
-In jury inquests, the Coroner decides matters of law and procedure, and the jury decides the facts of the case and reaches a verdict.
+In jury inquests, the Coroner will decide matters of law and procedure, and the jury decides the facts of the case and reaches a conclusion (eg accidental death, unlawful killing or narrative conclusion).
 The jury cannot blame someone for the death.
 If there is any blame, this can only be established by other legal proceedings in the civil or criminal courts, although the jury can state facts which make it clear that the death was caused by a specific failure of some sort or by neglect.

 The Role of the Witness at an Inquest

-A witnesses role is to assist the Coroner in establishing the ‘what, where and how’ the victim died.
+A witness' role is to assist the Coroner in establishing the ‘what, where and how’ the victim died.
 This is done by either giving evidence in person at the inquest or providing a detailed written statement to the Coroner.
+In a work-related death a PIP business can expect some of the witnesses to be its employees if they can give relevant evidence in respect of the circumstances of the death.

 A clear written statement often negates the need for a witness to attend the inquest, or if they do have to attend, can help them give a more accurate account of events in order to assist the Coroner in his or her investigation.